 aifter yer daith.

-[Oh, I shud hae said, this is William, yer gairdener spakin’.
+[Oh, I shud hae said William, this is yer gairdener spakin’.
 Nae doot you recognise my voice]

 TWO CENTURIES later [somewhere beyond a pause]

-Peter walked though this gateway.
+Last Monday, Peter walked though this gateway.

 Footnotes: